shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 }
 ```

-The `CriteriaRequestHandler` adds the SalesSorting class if the request parameters sSort is set to `sales`:
+The `CriteriaRequestHandler` adds the SalesSorting class if the request parameter sSort is set to `sales`:
 ```php
 if ($request->getParams('sSort') == 'sales') {
     $criteria->resetSorting();